 Term limits for directors are intended to protect boards' independence by removing directors whose independence may be compromised by relationships with management they have developed during a long tenure.
 However, this is an arbitrary way to assess directors' independence.
-Term limits may remove good, experienced directors solely because of their length of service, and inhibit a long-term view of a company's performance. • [The fund] will vote against term limits for directors unless circumstances are such that they are in the long-term interests of the company.
+Term limits may remove good, experienced directors solely because of their length of service, and inhibit a long-term view of a company's performance.4 [The fund] prefers boards that have a mix of newer and long-serving directors.

+• [The fund] will vote against term limits for directors unless circumstances are such that they are in the long-term interests of the company.

-Directors' ability to devote sufficient time and energy: Attendance
+Directors' ability to devote sufficient time and energy: Attendance and other commitments